-- a.
 Recruitment For Positions Occupied By Employees On Leave.

-In the event that an employee having permanent status shall have secured a leave of absence for more than sixty (60) days or in the event that an employee shall have been absent because of illness or injury for more than thirty (30) days and it can be reasonably expected that such employee will not return to work for an additional thirty (30) days, the position being filled by the absent employee may be posted as a temporary vacancy in accordance with Eligibles List above with the further option of open recruitment as defined in Hiring, Transfer, Promotion or Voluntary Demotion above. - b.
+a.
+In the event that an employee having permanent status shall have secured a leave of absence for more than sixty (60) days or in the event that an employee shall have been absent because of illness or injury for more than thirty (30) days and it can be reasonably expected that such employee will not return to work for an additional thirty (30) days, the position being filled by the absent employee may be posted as a temporary vacancy in accordance with Eligibles List above with the further option of open recruitment as defined in Hiring, Transfer, Promotion and Voluntary Demotion above.

 Filling Positions Occupied By Employees On Leave.

-Such vacancies as defined in Provisional Appointments Recruitment for Positions Occupied by Employees on Leave. above shall be filled in the same manner as provided in Hiring, Transfer, Promotion or Voluntary Demotion above and employees filling such position vacancies shall in all ways be treated as other original hires, promotions, transfers, or voluntary demotions and be defined as provisional appointments except that in the event that the employee on leave shall return to their position, the provisional appointee who is an original hire shall be terminated without rights under the layoff-rehire provisions and other provisional appointees shall be returned to their former position with the pay and other benefits being applied as though no promotion, transfer or demotion had occurred. - c.
+b.
+Such vacancies as defined in a. above shall be filled in the same manner as provided in Hiring, Transfer, Promotion and Voluntary Demotion above and employees filling such position vacancies shall in all ways be treated as other original hires, promotions, transfers, or voluntary demotions and be defined as provisional appointments except that in the event that the employee on leave shall return to their position, the provisional appointee who is an original hire shall be terminated without rights under the layoff-rehire provisions and other provisional appointees shall be returned to their former position with the pay and other benefits being applied as though no promotion, transfer or demotion had occurred.

 Permanent Filling Of Positions Occupied By Employees On Leave.

+c.
 In the event that it is determined that the employee on leave shall not return to their position, the provisional employee will receive permanent appointment to such position after the trial or probationary period has been satisfactorily completed.

-SECTION: HR TOPIC: Reinstatement Rights
+SECTION: HR TOPIC: Permissive Re-Employment December, 20243